 The University Honors College Advisory Board is an external community advisory body to the Honors College Dean.

-The University Honors Council advises the Honors College Dean in all matters including curriculum development, program review, and assessment.
+The University Honors College Council serves as the primary governance body for the College.
+It advises the Honors College Dean in all matters including curriculum development, program review, and assessment.

 Task Force for Undergraduate Research & Scholarship